gc535/LivenessDectectionForFaceSpoofingAttack/README.md

 update 10/11/2018:
   1. Added difference of gaussian on each colorspace channel before the LBP histogram feature vector extraction.
 Now the accuracy is 87.47% on the current dataset.
   2. Current configuration has image resize to 96x96 and LBP cellsize of 16.

+update 10/12/2018:
+  1. Fixed bug in calculating uniform LBP pattern.
+  2. Added test only option in main.cpp